 SHS is working with its staff to raise awareness of equality, diversity and inclusion.

-We have recently introduced themed information that is issued to staff on a monthly basis to heighten awareness around different culture, faiths and customs.
-The information is researched on the internet, mainly using Wikipedia.
+Every month themed information is issued to staff to heighten awareness around different cultures, faiths, beliefs and customs.

 For people with mental health issues, please find below some information for support groups that you may find useful:

 No Panic (Sutton & Merton) is a self-help group that provides support to people suffering from anxiety, panic attacks and phobias.
 The Group exists to offer people support for their anxieties by talking to fellow sufferers and helping them to live more positively. www.nopanic.org.uk/no-panic-sutton-merton